Richard Blundell, RES President 2010-2013, introduces the RES Annual Conference

 Some videos from RES2014 in Manchester now available from HERE.

 All PhD students who are members of the RES (regardless of their nationality) and are not in full time employment can apply to the Royal Economic Society for financial support to assist with conference attendance.
 This application is made after the conference via a claim form.
 Applicants will also be required to supply original receipts to support the claim.
-More information will be available later in the year.
+More information

 No guarantee can be given in advance about the level of support for individual applicants.